 If you are a client of ours, we will send you product messages and service messages.
 You will always receive these messages.
 We are also keen to share relevant tips and offers with you.
 If you are not interested, you can easily indicate that you do not wish to receive any tips or offers.

 If you have previously purchased a product or service from ICS, we would like to offer you ICS products and services that best suit you.
 This also applies when you visit our website.
 In order to send you tips and offers, we may use information obtained from various sources:

 - The personal data that we received from you in the context of the contract and what products you have with us.

 - Other sources of information, including public sources.
 We will always check first whether a public or other source of information can be used reliably.
-Where applicable, we will check whether you, as a client, have consented to the use of personal data that comes from another party.

 We have a great deal of knowledge and experience in the area of fraud prevention.
 Unfortunately, we are faced with increasingly sophisticated forms of fraud.
 We may take measures, including profiling, to prevent fraud.
 For the sake of security, we cannot go into detail about the measures to be taken.

 We carry out fraud detection activities in an effort to prevent clients and ICS from suffering potential losses as a result of fraud.
 We do this by creating a profile of you with the data you generate by logging on to our website and apps, and by making payments.
 One of the purposes for which these profiles are used is to enable decisions to be taken quickly by automated means.
 This is necessary to prevent the immediate execution of potentially fraudulent transactions.
 It also gives us an opportunity to assess the transaction and, if necessary, contact you.
 Please note that these systems do not guarantee all fraud will be prevented.
 You remain responsible for the use of your credit card, as detailed in the General Card Conditions.